 - University of Waikato

 - Auckland University of Technology

-The image below lists out all the public universities in New Zealand and their rankings over the past few years.
+The image below lists out all the public universities in New Zealand and their rankings.

 Students who get financial assistance to study in New Zealand report that they are able to focus better on studies and pay back loans faster.

-Below are the list of scholarships you can apply to pursue a Masters in New Zealand:
+Below is the list of scholarships you can apply to pursue a Masters in New Zealand:

 - International Development (MIntDev) at Massey University